RSS at NSIDC: Get Data Announcements, Product Updates, and More

 RSS, which stands for Really Simple Syndication, is an easy way to keep up with many different sources of information.
 RSS feeds from NSIDC provide headlines on NSIDC news, data set releases, product updates, events, and other developments from NSIDC.
 When you subscribe to an NSIDC RSS feed, you can keep up with the latest developments at NSIDC without having to visit the Web site every day.
 Links to our site from NSIDC RSS feeds will help you quickly get to content that interests you.

 How to get NSIDC RSS feeds

-or as a GeoRSS feed.
+NSIDC RSS feeds works as either a simple RSS feed.
 You may do any, or all, of the following:

-- Subscribe to an online RSS reader service, which does not require
+- Subscribe to an online RSS reader service, which does not require you to download software.